FileUtils plugin for Take Command / TCC / TCC/LE

 A few of the commands in this plugin feature highlighted output.
 You can

-customize this feature by setting an environment variable Highlight
+customize this feature by setting an environment variable Highlight:

 rem Disable highlight: